elizabethtl/elizabethtl.github.io/_posts/2024-03-07-untrustide.md

 CodeQL allows construction of queries to find certain data flows or code patterns.

 We built 12 base CodeQL data flow queries.
-Some additional *filter* queries were required to refine the data flow results, but I won't go into detail (you can read about it in the [paper](https://www.ndss-symposium.org/ndss-paper/untrustide-exploiting-weaknesses-in-vs-code-extensions/)).
+Some additional *filter queries* were required to refine the data flow results, but I won't go into detail (you can read about it in the [paper](https://www.ndss-symposium.org/ndss-paper/untrustide-exploiting-weaknesses-in-vs-code-extensions/)).

 ## Findings

 So, what did we find from the data flow analysis?

 We found a total of **716** dangerous data flows.

-To check whether these could actually result in a code execution attack by an external attacker, we sampled some extensions and tried to come up with proof-of-concept exploits.
+To verify whether these could actually result in a code execution attack by an external attacker, we sampled some extensions and tried to come up with proof-of-concept exploits.

 We came up with a total of **21** verified proof-of-concept exploits, which impact more than **6 million** installations.